top of page

 Plastic model kit of the first IM@S aircraft.

 IM@S aircraft instantly garnered confusion, criticism, and a solid raft of support from the Ace Combat and Idol M@ster series fans.
 At the height of online activity, these aircraft were frequently seen in high-level multiplayer rooms.
 Opinions on their visuals aside, the benefits of their altered performance were undeniable to the point where specific IM@S aircraft became infamous.
-Hosts of multiplayer rooms and online competitive events would go as far as banning them and their users altogether.
+Hosts of multiplayer rooms and online competitive event planners would go as far as banning them and their users altogether.

 The most extensive inclusion of iDOLM@STER themed aircraft came with Ace Combat Infinity (2014).
 By the end of the game’s service on March 31st, 2018, 13 aircraft, over 40 aircraft emblems, and a set of collaboration events encompassed the IM@S presence.